 \section{Security Analysis}

-We further investigate the robustness of IDEA against both model transformation and reverse-engineering attacks.
-Model transformation attacks aim to remove the active authorization protection by directly modifying the pirated model through fine-tuning, model-pruning, and transfer-learning.
-Reverse-engineering attacks aim to reverse engineer the encoding process without modifying the pirated model.
+We further investigate the robustness of IDEA against both model transformation and reverse engineering attacks.
+Model transformation attacks aim to remove the active authorization protection by directly modifying the pirated model through fine-tuning, model pruning, and transfer-learning. reverse engineering attacks aim to reverse engineer the encoding process without modifying the pirated model.

-\textbf{Model Transformation Attacks}
+\subsection{Model Transformation Attacks}

-\textit{Fine-tuning.} Following the configurations in~\cite{lukas2022sok}, we apply the following four fine-tuning strategies, fine-tune all layers (FTAL), fine-tune last layer (FTLL), re-train all layers (RTAL), and retrain last layer (RALL) on the protected model. \begin{itemize} \item FTAL: The weights in all the layers are updated. \item FTLL: Only the weights in the last layer are updated. \item RTAL: The weights in the last layer are randomly initialized, and then the weights in all the layers are updated. \item RTLL: The weights in the last layer are randomly initialized, but only the weights in the last layer are updated. \end{itemize}

-The protected model is fine-tuned for 30 epochs using 10\%, 20\%, and 30\% of the samples from the benign training dataset.
-For comparison, we also conduct the same attacks on the simple-distilled model.